pullreports/pullreports-quick-start/SB.md

 ## 1) Install your database driver

-If your database is not an H2 database, you must add an appropriate database JDBC driver for your database to the spring boot `runtime` Gradle configuration in order for the embedded container to provide a JNDI datasource to Pull Reports.
+If your database is not an H2 database, you must add an appropriate database JDBC driver to the spring boot `runtime` Gradle configuration in order for the embedded container to provide a JNDI datasource to Pull Reports.

 For example, to use a PostgreSQL database, add the PostgreSQL driver `runtime` dependency within `spring-boot/build.gradle`: